 Coconut Oil Can Help Dogs Recover From Distemper

 Distemper is another disease that can cause your dog to go into shock.
 This study found that dogs given coconut water had fewer disorders relating to the immune system, which is likely because coconut can help boost immune function in dogs.

 Coconut Oil Has Anti-Aging Properties in Dogs

 Anti-ageing properties are another health benefit of coconut oil for dogs.
-This study found that dogs with arthritis given oral MCTs daily had significant improvements in their physical mobility and leg muscle strength.
+This study found that dogs with arthritis given oral MCTs daily significantly improved their physical mobility and leg muscle strength.

 Coconut Oil Can Help Support a Healthy Gut

 Coconut oil can help support a healthy gut.
 This study found that dogs given MCT-rich diets were less likely to have problems with constipation or diarrhoea.
-They even had reduced inflammatory markers in their faeces which indicated improved gut health.
+They even had reduced inflammatory markers in their faeces, indicating improved gut health.

-Please remember that discussing adding coconut oil or any other supplements to your pet’s diet with their veterinarian first is essential.
+Please remember that it is essential to discuss adding coconut oil or any other supplements to your pet’s diet with their veterinarian first.
 Doing so ensures you’re meeting all of your pet’s health needs and will help prevent any possible side effects.

-Given all these health benefits of coconut oil for dogs, it’s no wonder why it’s become such a popular supplement among pet owners!
+Given the health benefits of coconut oil for dogs, it’s no wonder it’s become such a popular supplement among pet owners!